SAP-samples/abap-cheat-sheets/14_ABAP_Unit_Tests.md

 ## Handling Dependencies

-The code snippets above covered test classes and methods in simple contexts without dependend-on components (DOC) in the production code.
+The code snippets above covered test classes and methods in simple contexts without dependent-on components (DOC) in the production code.
 In more complex cases with dependencies in the production code, there are ways to deal with them.
 You can create test doubles and inject them into the production code during the test run.

-It is assumed that you have identified the dependend-on components (DOC) in a method in your production code.
+It is assumed that you have identified the dependent-on components (DOC) in a method in your production code.
 They were isolated (which may have involved some major rebuilding if the code is not created from scratch and the requirements for unit testing were taken into account, e.g. by creating an interface), and you want to replace them with a test double (by injection) so that your code can be  properly tested without dependencies.

 **Creating/Implementing test doubles**